restraint-harness/restraint/docs/commands.rst

 * rstrnt-backup - helper to backup a config file
 * rstrnt-restore - helper to restore a previously backed up file
 * check_beaker - run from init/systemd, will run a beaker job

-If you have the restraint-rhts subpackage installed these commands are provided in order to support legacy tests written for RHTS

-* rhts-reboot - Use rstrnt-reboot instead
-* rhts-backup - Use rstrnt-backup instead
-* rhts-restore - Use rstrnt-restore instead
 * job2html.xml - an xslt template to convert the stand alone job.xml results into a html doc.

 Here is an example to convert a job run xml into an html doc.
 This html doc can